GLTEN/gltenhelp/docs/source/experimentOverview.rst

     If the experiment has ended, the year it ended.

 Ongoing
-    If the experiment is still running, check this box
+    If the experiment is still running, check this box.

 Objective
-    Use this text box to describe the primary scientific objectives of the LTE
+    Use this text box to describe the primary scientific objectives of the LTE.

 Data Access Statement
-    The Data Access Statement tells other glten.org users about the availability of data from the LTE.
+    The Data Access Statement provides information about how data from your LTE can be accessed.
 Select a statement from the list of provided options.
-You can provide further details using the *Data Access Notes* text box
+You can provide further details using the *Data Access Notes* text box.

 Data Licence
-    This indicates to the glten.org user the licence under which you normally provide data.
-If you do not have an agreed lice for datasets, select the 'don't know' option.
+    This indicates the data license under which you normally provide data.
+If you do not have an agreed license for datasets, select the 'don't know' option.

 Data Policy
     A data policy provides glten.org users with information about the conditions for accessing your LTE datasets.
 If you do not have a data policy select the 'No' option.
 If your data policy is online you should provide the web address in the 'Data Policy URL' text box.